-Silvery parts can appear on your plant as a result of becoming infested with small bugs called Thrips.
+Silvery parts can appear on your plant as a result of being infested with small bugs called thrips.

 Thrips feed on leaf tissue - particularly young, soft tissue - using their mouthparts to consume the contents of your plant's cells.
-In a similar way to how mosquitoes suck up blood, Thrips feed beneath the surface of the plant, injecting enzymes that then break down the plant into a thick liquid that they then consume.
+Similar to how mosquitoes suck up blood, thrips feed beneath the surface of the plant, injecting enzymes that then break down the plant into a thick liquid that they then eat.

 This process causes the affected area to flatten and turn a silvery-white color, as the green chlorophyll pigment in the leaves has been removed.
 The damaged leaf tissue may then start to turn brown as it dries out and becomes further damaged.
 If the thrips have had time to eat a leaf for a while you can usually also see small black dots scattered on the silvery patches.

 If your plant becomes infected with thrips, you need to act fast!
-These little insects multiply quickly and can do great harm to your houseplant.
+These little insects multiply quickly and can do major damage to your houseplant.